istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway-tls-origination/index.md

     $ kubectl delete destinationrule egressgateway-for-nginx
     {{< /text >}}

-1. Delete the directory of the certificates and the repository used to generate them:
+1. Delete the directory of certificates and the repository used to generate them:

     {{< text bash >}}
     $ rm -rf nginx.example.com mtls-go-example